-Effluent: UV Weir Outfall
+Effluent: Downstream of UV treatment

 GENERAL REQUIREMENTS

 A. The regulations in 6 NYCRR Part 750 are hereby incorporated by reference and the conditions are enforceable requirements under this permit.
 The permittee shall comply with all requirements set forth in this permit and with all the applicable requirements of 6 NYCRR Part 750 incorporated into this permit by reference, including but not limited to the regulations in paragraphs B through I as follows: